Milo175/Data-Analytics-Portfolio/README.md

 ## Extra Materials <a name="anchor-extra-materials"></a>
+DAX measures and calculated columns used for this project:

 - To add column with days in the week, expressed as numbers 1-7 (mon-sun)

 ![](PowerBI-Projects/dax_and_columns/0day_of_week.png)